arthurpicht/console/README.md

 A [BlockFormat](src/main/java/de/arthurpicht/console/message/format/BlockFormat.java) is a subtype of [Format](src/main/java/de/arthurpicht/console/message/format/Format.java) which allows for building text blocks with a fixed sized width.
 The text can be aligned within the block.
-Furthermore, text with excess length can be shortened and a trailing abbreviation sign can optionally be inserted.
+Furthermore, a text with excess length can be shortened and a trailing abbreviation sign can optionally be inserted.

 Methods of [BlockFormat.Builder](src/main/java/de/arthurpicht/console/message/format/BlockFormat.java):